 When we contract with a delegate to carry out credentialing activities, they must meet our standards as outlined in:

-As a participating care provider, you are responsible for verifying your clinical staff have applicable licenses and other credentials.
+As a participating health care provider, you are responsible for verifying your clinical staff have applicable licenses and other credentials.

 When we decide to approve or deny an application/reapplication, we consider:

-Our credentialing criteria, standards and requirements do not limit our discretion in any way or create rights on the part of care providers who seek to provide health care services to our members.
-We retain the right to approve, suspend and terminate individual care providers and sites in situations where we have delegated credentialing decision-making.
+Our credentialing criteria, standards and requirements do not limit our discretion in any way or create rights on the part of health care providers who seek to provide health care services to our members.
+We retain the right to approve, suspend and terminate individual health care providers and sites in situations where we have delegated credentialing decision-making.